michaltalaga/Signalr.Hubs.TypeScriptGenerator/README.md

 ### Signalr.Hubs.TypeScriptGenerator
-The utility library is simple to use, load any assemblies required and then create a HubTypeScriptGenerator and call the *Generate* method.
-There  are two overloads of the latter:
+The utility library is simple to use, load any assemblies required and then create a HubTypeScriptGenerator and call the *Generate* method:

-- *Generate(TypeScriptGeneratorOptions)* - takes on input generator options (described in details below).
-- *Generate(bool)* - this overload is deprecated and retained for backward compatibility only.
-It is supeseded by the version below.
-The single boolean argument is equivalent to using TypeScriptGeneratorOptions.IncludeReferencePaths option (described later below).
-                   The *Generate()* or *Generate(false)* is equivalent to *Generate(TypeScriptGeneratorOptions.Default)*.

-The *Generate* method returns the TypeScript as a string.
-Specifiying a pecific assembly to scan is not suported, since the SignalR DefaultHubManager is used which looks up for all loaded assemblies.

     var generator = new HubTypeScriptGenerator();
     var typeScript = generator.Generate(TypeScriptGeneratorOptions.Default);

+The *Generate* method takes on input generator options (described in details below) and returns Tuple<string, string> with both items containing generated TypeScript.
+The first item contains generated declarations, while the second contains exported code.

+**NOTE:** Specifiying a specific assembly to scan is not suported, since the SignalR DefaultHubManager is used which looks up for Hub implementations in all loaded assemblies.

 #### TypeScriptGeneratorOptions

-Several options are provided to add to enable more control over generated code.
-The *TypeScriptGeneratorOptions* class provides the *Default* proeprty which returns the instance initialized with default values.
+Several options are provided via *TypeScriptGeneratorOptions* class to enable more control over generated code:
+ - ReferencePaths
+ - OptionalMemberGenerationMode
+ - GenerateStrictTypes
+ - NotNullableTypeDiscovery

+The static *Default* property returns the instance having all options initialized with default values.
 It also provides set of customization methods designed for *fluent* coding style.
-The below example should be quite self-describing:
+The below example should be quite
+self-describing:

     var options = TypeScriptGeneratorOptions.Default
-        .WithReferencePaths()
-        .WithStrictTypes(NotNullableTypeDiscovery.UseRequiredAttribute)
-        .WithOptionalMembers(OptionalMemberGenerationMode.UseDataMemberAttribute);
+        .WithReferencePaths(
+            "../signalr/index.d.ts",
+            "../jquery/index.d.ts")
+        .WithStrictTypes(
+            NotNullableTypeDiscovery.UseRequiredAttribute)
+        .WithOptionalMembers(
+            OptionalMemberGenerationMode.UseDataMemberAttribute);

+Below, each option is described in details.

-##### IncludeReferencePaths
+##### ReferencePaths
-If **true** specified, adds the following lines to generated code:
+Optional collection of file paths, that are inserted into generated code as **\<reference \/\>** instructions.
+The above usage example will add the following references:

     /// <reference path="../signalr/index.d.ts" />
-    /// <reference path="../ jquery / index.d.ts" />
+    /// <reference path="../jquery/index.d.ts" />

 ##### OptionalMemberGenerationMode
 Indicates if and when contract interface members shall be generated as optional (having the member name decorated